AlexCZM/damn-vulnerable-defi/README.md

 ## 1. Unstoppable

-- A nice [video](https://www.youtube.com/watch?v=Aw7yvGFtOvI) explaining flash loans and small tutorial on hot to use aave flash loan.
+- A nice [video](https://www.youtube.com/watch?v=Aw7yvGFtOvI) explaining flash loans and small tutorial on how to use aave flash loan.

 * The challenge ask to 'stop the pool from offering flash loans'.
   Possible attack vector: